csc-ubc-okanagan/csc-data-blog/README.md

 1. To build the blog locally, first open the cloned repository as a project in RStudio.

-2. Run the `options(blogdown.method = "markdown")` command in your Console so that an `.md` file will be automatically generated from your RMD file.
+2. Run the `options(blogdown.method = "markdown")` command in your Console so that an `.md` file will be automatically generated from your `.RMD` file.

 3. To create a new post on the blog, first create a new `.RMD` file in the `content/post` folder.
 The naming convention should begin with the date (YYY-MM-DD), followed by the article title.
 All spaces will be documented with a dash.
 For example, `2023-06-21-Intro-to-Python`.